Years ago, when I first joined developerWorks, I oversaw (among other things) a section of the site that focused on security.

 sprawl, and new tools to help automate your software updates.

-using the service facade pattern and the aggregation mechanisms in WebSphere Message Broker.
-The aggregation nodes fan out
+web service using the service facade pattern and the aggregation mechanisms in WebSphere Message Broker.
+The aggregation

-the initial input message to a number of MQ requests that can be processed asynchronously, then fan in the multiple responses
+nodes fan out the initial input message to a number of MQ requests that can be processed asynchronously, then fan in the

 In this four-part article series, you'll learn how to use WebSphere Lombardi Edition V7.1 to model end-to-end business processes

 for Eclipse V8.0.4|

 Are you looking for a no-cost, lightweight desktop development environment to build applications for WebSphere Application